 The trail's first phase from Hagerhill to Royalton in rural Johnson and Magoffin Counties opened in June 2013.
 The rail-trail will accommodate hikers, horseback riders and cyclists and serve as an adventure tourism attraction.

 The second half of the trail, anticipated to be completed and opened to the public in November 2015, will extend it farther west into Breathitt County.
 The extension will include access to the 1,556-foot Tip Top Tunnel and amenities for equestrians such as water fountains for both people and horses, hitching posts, mounting blocks, and corrals near Hager Hill and Royalton.

-The Dawkins Line Rail Trail is most easily accessed off State Route 825 approximately 1 mile west of Mill Creek Road in rural Johnson County.
+The Dawkins Line Rail Trail is most easily accessed off State Route 825 approximately one mile west of Mill Creek Road in rural Johnson County.

 Potential if used correctly

 Here's how this trail is defined bumpy, lumpy, knobbly, stony, rocky, rugged, rutted, pitted, rutty.

 I agree with billybob357's earlier post.
 Not for the cycling people, unless you have a full suspension MTN BIKE & that will make it a little better. ...read more